What is a Syndesmosis Injury?

 Achieve Full Range of ankle movement

-During this time, it is important to lengthen and orientate the healing scar tissue via massage and exercises designed to address joint range of motion, muscle length and normal neural tissue motion.
+During this time, it is important to lengthen and orientate the healing scar tissue via massage and exercises designed to address a joint range of motion, muscle length, and normal neural tissue motion.

-The muscles around the ankle and foot needs to be strengthen in cases of syndesmosis injury.
+The muscles around the ankle and foot need to be strengthened in cases of a syndesmosis injury.
 It is important to provide normal dynamic ankle control and function.

 The strength and power should be gradually progressed from non-weight bear to partial and then full weight bear and resistance loaded exercises.

-In order to prevent a recurrence, the arch of foot and its control should be assessed properly.
-In some instances a foot orthotic (shoe insert) may be required.
+In order to prevent a recurrence, the arch of the foot and its control should be assessed properly.
+In some instances, a foot orthotic (shoe insert) may be required.

 Most sprained ankle injuries occur during high-speed activities, which place enormous forces on the ankle and adjacent structures.
 Balance and proprioception are taught to prevent a re-injury.